Adam-Lechnos/IBKR-Dashboard/README.md

 * [ibeam](https://github.com/Voyz/ibeam) - With some modifications for inter-pod discovery; a headless API Gateway enabling authenticating to Interactive Brokers Web API
   * Created by [Voyz](https://github.com/Voyz) with modifications made by me for service discovery across external containers
 * ibkr-api-parser - Parses the IBKR API and returns to pre-formatted HTML and a downloadable CSV on a recurring interval
-* ibkr-dashboard - A Flask web server for displaying the pre-formatted HTML and refreshes on a recurring interval, also enabling access to the downloadable CSV data
+* ibkr-dashboard - An nginx web server for displaying the `ibkr-api-parser` generated pre-formatted HTML, enabled with TLS and Basic Authentication by default.
 * ibkr-push-gdrive - Pushes the updated and downloadable dashboard CSV data into Google Drive as a Google Sheet on a recurring interval, updating the existing file once created

 ## Docker Hub